This post may contain affiliate links. Click here to see what that means.

 - Have you heard of H. Pylori?
 It's a normal inhabitant of our stomach, but when its population becomes too large it interferes with digestion and can even cause ulcers.
 Cabbage helps control this population.
 How cool is that?

-adapted from Five and Spice
+adapted from the former blog, Five and Spice

 - 1 head red cabbage (about 2½ lbs)